Robbie Crabtree

 Once conviction weakens, every objection becomes heavier.
 Once conviction strengthens, the same objections start to feel solvable.

-How founders build conviction in the room
+How I help founders build conviction in the room

 The best founders do not merely answer questions.
 They use questions to reinforce the frame.
 Every answer returns the investor to the same governing idea: what is changing, why this company matters, and why this founder is positioned to lead the shift.

-How Sorenborn approaches the problem
+How I approach the problem

-Sorenborn helps founders build investor conviction by tightening the narrative spine beneath the raise, the board conversation, or the strategic moment.
+I help founders build investor conviction by tightening the narrative spine beneath the raise, the board conversation, or the strategic moment.
 The work is not about sounding polished.
 It is about making belief transferable, durable, and hard to shake.

 If the company is real but the room still is not moving, the problem may be conviction rather than quality.